CU-ESIIL/OLC_hackathon_groupE/docs/index.md

     Explain the potential value and intended audience.
 Do not describe an impact, partnership, consultation, or endorsement that has not happened.

 This matters because:
+There are different elements that are incorporated into a sweat lodge, each of these elements have potential contamination before and during the ceremony and can put participants at risk with the change in air quality and the vaporization from the rocks.**

+**What contaminants are exposed to participants inside a sweat lodge when a certain type of rock is used?**

-Using a certain type of rock can lead to inhalation of particles that can expose you to health risks or increase an existing health concern.
+Using a certain type of rock can lead to inhalation of particles that can expose you to health risks or increase an existing respiratory concerns.

 Basalt rocks are a type of dense volcanic igneous rock that are composed of oxides like iron, potassium, magnesium and others that can potentially be used in the fire pit because they are porous, allowing extreme heat to be distributed and water cooling when producing steam but a concern that arises is the possible trace amounts of uranium.

-Amphibolite rocks are metaphoric rocks that
+Amphibolite rocks are metaphoric rocks that have been formed through a cycle of molten rock, cooling, and pressure.

 People who might use, question, or improve this work:

 Elders that have participated or build a sweat lodge can have traditional knowledge of what does and does not work.
+With geology we can determine which rock is safe when exposed to extreme heat and spontaneous cooling to avoid rocks from cracking or exploding.

 ## What We Tried to Build 📣 { #what-we-tried-to-build .oasis-report-out-section }